mgergos/Opus4Teensy/README.md

 # Opus4Teensy
 ## A real-time fixed-point implementation of Opus Encoder/Decoder for Teensy 4.0

-Encodes / decodes full band audio to as low as 16 kbs without significant damage.
+Encodes / decodes full band audio to as low as 16 kbs without significant artifacts.
 Originating from nRF's SDK, the Opus-1.2.1 folder is essentially untouched.
 I've simply wrapped it as per https://www.pjrc.com/teensy/td_libs_AudioNewObjects.html (NB. actually wasn't that simple!)

 The sample loopback main.cpp runs on Teensy 4.0 with Audio Shield Rev D.
 The SGTL5000's input is encoded and passed directly to the decoder.
 The data rate 64000 by default and can be configured using setBitrate().

 A few notes;
 1. Opus requires many build flags for compilation, so use platformIO environment